USD/JPY: A break higher 137.10 is a buy signal

 Targets for shorts are 136.20/10 & 135.70/60.

-I am happy we did not trade EURJPY this week.
-Very volatile & unpredictable.
+EURJPY very volatile & unpredictable.
 Today we should have strong support at 144.20/00 if we reverse again.
 Longs need stops below 143.80.

 Targets are 144.70 & 145.00, perhaps as far as this week's high at 145.35/45.
 A break above 145.50 can target 146.00/10.